-4/14: ACRU General Counsel Ken Klukowski reports on the Ninth Circuit Court of Appeals temporarily reinstating the President's asylum policy.
+7/15: ACRU General Counsel Ken Klukowski reports on the Ninth Circuit appeals court's ruling that the President can withhold federal funds from sanctuary cities.

 A federal appeals court invalidated President Donald Trump’s immigration policy yet again, although the Supreme Court has a standing order in place keeping the president’s policy in effect until the justices can review the challenge.